GeorgeVasilakopoulos/Functional-Problem-Solving/README.md

  - Then, it's Kitsos' turn to pick a pebble from either side.

- - The game stops when one of the players has collected a total of K pebbles, in which case he loses and the other player wins.
+ - The game stops when one of the players has collected a total of K *black* pebbles, in which case he loses and the other player wins.

  - There are **at least** 2K-1 black pebbles in the line.